 Major donors can be broken down into two groups:

-- Already Existing Prospects: As mentioned before, a good start is to review your past donors and to see who has either consistently donated to your organization or who has donated large amounts.
+- Already Existing Prospects: Review your past donors and see who has either consistently donated or who has donated large amounts.
 Approaching pre-existing donors should be warm, consistent, and informal since they already know about your cause.
-If a new campaign is coming up or a major gift program has been launched, assign it to a committee member or board member that has a close connection to the person or organization.
+If a new campaign is coming up or a major gift program has been launched, assign it to a committee member or board member with a close connection to the prospect.
 Have them initiate a conversation to discuss the benefits of participating as a major gift donor.

 - Finding New Prospects: New prospects will take a lot more effort because there is a process of gaining trust and building brand recognition for your organization.
 Designate certain committee members or board members certain prospects for outreach based on their connections, time capacity, and reputation.

-- Vetting the Network of the Network: Since your supporters and donors already appreciate your cause, they may be able to introduce you to other well-connected individuals and organizations that can also donate major gifts or help with in-kind donations.
+- Vetting the Network of the Network: Since your supporters and donors already appreciate your cause, they may be able to introduce you to other well-connected individuals and organizations who can donate major gifts or help with in-kind donations.
 You’ll have to ask them to introduce you.

 The Fundraising Ask